Last updated on .

 Hotel Punta Faro on Isla Múcura

-We then turned toward the other side of the island and headed to the public beach.
+We then turned toward the other side of the island and got dropped off at the public beach.
 It was super crowded but that didn’t take away from the beauty of the beach.
 The water was warm and crystal clear and the sand was powdery and soft.
 Would we have preferred something a little more tranquil?
 Sure, but it was still a great experience.

 Public beach at Isla Múcura at the San Bernardo Islands, Colombia